 The integration of Christian faith and academic discipline is essential to the Religion and Philosophy major at SBU.
-By studying under faculty who are some of the top scholars in the discipline, you will receive superior academic training in the various aspects of religious studies and philosophy, but it is taught through the lens of a Biblical worldview.
+By studying with faculty who received their degrees from prestigious universities and seminaries, and who are themselves published authors, you will receive superior academic training in both philosophy and theology from a Christian perspective and with the basis of a Biblical worldview.

 Religion and Philosophy graduates are prepared to pursue a variety of careers including:

 The emphasis on analytical and critical thinking in the Religion and Philosophy degree program will prepare you for a wide variety of other career paths, including law school and policy institutes.

 Most Religion and Philosophy graduates go on to pursue further education at various graduate schools and seminaries including: